BattleDemon/Battleships/README.md

 ## Reflection
 ### How is the overall design
 The overall design of my project follows an object oriented aproach utilising Rust's features such as structs and enums.
+This allowed for a more stream lined programming expreince.

 My project follows a modula design with the diffirent versions of the game seperated into diffirent files which are then combined in the main to allow for the turning on and off of its features.